stephensong/elementary/README.md

 ### Release checklist

-- Update the version number in the CHANGELOG, package.json, and elementary.scss.
+- Update the version number in package.json and elementary.scss.
-- List functional changes in the CHANGELOG.
 - Use a dedicated commit to bump the version number.
 The commit message must be in the format ``v1.0.0``.
+Use the commit description to list functional changes - this serves as the project's changelog.
 - Create an annotated tag on ``master`` for the release: ``git tag -m "v1.0.0" 1.0.0``.
 - Push the changes and tags: ``git push --tags origin master``.
-- Update the  website by checking out the ``gh-pages`` branch and following the instructions in the README.
+- Update the  website by checking out the ``gh-pages`` branch and following the instructions in the README in that branch.

 ### Semantic versioning

 [Semver](http://semver.org/) is the gold standard for software version numbering.
 Version numbers are written as ``v<major>.<minor>.<patch>``, e.g. ``v1.0.5``.

 _Any_ change to _any_ CSS selector or rule will break backwards compatibility.
-Therefore, all CSS changes will increment the **major** version number.
-Comments and formatting changes will bump the **patch** number.
-There is no type of change that can be made to CSS that is **minor**.
+Therefore, all CSS changes will increment the major version number.
+Comments and formatting changes will bump the patch number.
+There is no type of change that can be made to CSS that is considered to be minor.

+### Standards

+Elementary CSS is compatible with modern web standards.
+No effort is made to deal with HTML elements that have been deprecated from the HTML5 specification, things like ``<acronym>`` and ``<center>``.
+New HTML elements that have been recently added to the specification but which are not yet widely supported, things like ``<menu>``, are also omitted.

+### Compatibility

+Once a browser release dips below 1% global market share _in the browser's category_, the minimum supported version is bumped.
+Note that category share is higher than total market share.
+For example, Microsoft Edge has about a 1% total market share, but more than 3% in the desktop category and higher still among Windows users.

 ## License